rcornwell/sims/SEL32/README.md

 Available UTX-21a install tape for testing: utxtape1.ini   command file to start UTX install tape.  ./sel32 utxtape1.ini utx21a1.tap    bootable UTX install tape for testing basemode.
 The current
-               V6 & V9 will boot to wait mode without any console prompt.
+               V6 & V9 will boot UTX into single user mode.
+You can run a small subset of the commands that on the installation tape.
+               Prep, the disk preparation UTX program, cannot format a disk drive at this time due to unsupport disk commands that are required.
 All basemode instructions have been tested with the CV.BRD diag.
-               UTX needs better support for the console terminal before we move any farther.
+The virtual memory has been fully tested with the VM.MMM diag.
+UTX needs better support for the disk controller before we can move any farther with the installation.

 Other MPX verion support:
                I am still looking for an MPX 3.X user or master SDT tape.
 I have